 (*Please consult your health care practitioner before starting any health or fitness regimen!)

-Advertised benefits include:
+Advertised health benefits include:

 - tighten and tone your body